This post is about how we created a Rose garden in the Old House garden.

 When we moved into the old house, the garden had been badly neglected but we could see what an amazing place it could be.
 It was dark and gloomy and we have spent the past 18 months concentrating on the garden before we can tackle the house.

-Now I could write a post explaining about how we created this garden but I must admit I find those types of posts a little tedious so instead I am posting lots of photographs so you can see the different stages.
-Do feel free to ask any questions though.
+Now I could write a post explaining about how we created this garden in great detail but I must admit I find those types of posts a little tedious so instead I am posting lots of photographs so you can see the different stages.
+I have added snippets of information but do feel free to ask any questions if you want to know more!

-The roses we bought are: David Austin Olivia Rose, Generous Gardener and Brother Cadfael.
+The roses we bought were: David Austin Olivia Rose, Generous Gardener and Brother Cadfael.
 I love the fact that these roses have peony type blooms and are pale to mid pink with a lovely old English scent.
-We also planted lavender.
+We also planted lavender to edge each border.
 We have room for more so I will look out for other roses in the Spring but would welcome suggestions.

 OH THE JOYS OF LIVING IN THE OLD HOUSE IN THE SHIRES.